- Career Planning

 First-year students will be matched with student mentors prior to the beginning of the fall quarter and should expect to hear from them before arriving at Scripps unless they are starting very early.
 In addition to informal meetings, mentors and their mentees will be invited to social events and special seminars during the academic year.
 You can find a summary of the program, as well find contact information for the leadership team here.

 Scripps students have access to two divisions of ombuds: Department ombuds and university ombuds.

-The SIO department ombuds are available to provide general advice and guidance to help you succeed in your graduate program.
+The SIO Department ombuds are available to provide general advice and guidance to help you succeed in your graduate program.
 If you need to talk to someone about work or personal issues that affect you, they can be a good starting point.
-At SIO, the two department ombuds are:
+At Scripps, the two department ombuds are:

 In addition, the UC San Diego Office of the Ombuds provides confidential, neutral, and informal dispute resolution services for the UC San Diego community.
 The office is available to assist students who seek guidance with the resolution of academic or administrative issues and disputes.
 The office works to facilitate communication and assist parties in reaching mutually acceptable agreements in order to find fair and equitable resolutions to concerns that arise at the university.
 The ombuds office also reports general trends of issues and provides feedback throughout the organization, and advocates systems change when appropriate without disclosing confidential communications.